 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This classic Blueberry Pie Recipe can be made with a lattice, a double crust, or a crumble topping.
-Use fresh or frozen blueberries to have this easy classic pie recipe all year long.
+This Blueberry Pie Recipe can be made with 3 different toppings: lattice, a double crust, or a crumble topping.
+Use fresh, frozen, or canned blueberries to have this easy classic pie recipe all year long.

-I may not be a huge blueberry fan, but I do love blueberry pie.
-This classic pie recipe is perfect all year long: serve it in summer after blueberry picking or use frozen berries to serve it for Thanksgiving dessert.
+This classic blueberry pie recipe is perfect all year long: serve it in summer after blueberry picking or use frozen berries to serve it for Thanksgiving dessert.
 A classic fruit pie recipe is something everyone needs in their recipe box, and this one is a keeper.

 Bluberry lattice ingredients -2